- 1 pound ground beef

 - 1/2 cup uncooked instant brown rice

-- In a Dutch oven, cook the beef, squash and green pepper over medium heat until meat is no longer pink; drain.
-Stir in the cabbage, juice, water, soup mix and brown sugar.
-Bring to a boil.
-Reduce heat; cover and simmer for 8-10 minutes or until cabbage is tender, stirring occasionally.
+- In a Dutch oven, cook and crumble beef with squash and green pepper over medium-high heat until no longer pink; drain.
+Stir in cabbage, V8 juice, water, soup mix and brown sugar; bring to a boil.
+Reduce heat; simmer, covered, until cabbage is tender, 8-10 minutes, stirring occasionally.

-- Stir in rice.
-Cover and cook for 5 minutes.
-Remove from the heat; cover and let stand for 5 minutes or until rice is tender.
+- Stir in rice; return to a boil.
+Simmer, covered, 5 minutes.
+Remove from heat; let stand, covered, until rice is tender, about 5 minutes.
 Yield: 4 servings.

 Reviews for Inside-Out Stuffed Cabbage